 3. Institutions shall not double count inflows.

-4. In the column ‘initial stock’, the stock of items at the reporting date shall be reported. “:
+4. In the column ‘initial stock’, the stock of items at the reporting date shall be reported.
+The “initial stock” shall be reported at:

+“Carrying amount”, in the outflows and inflows section.

+“Market value” in the Counterbalancing capacity section, except for:

+item 3.8 undrawn committed facilities received and its subsequent breakdowns where the nominal amount shall be reported and

+3.2 Withdrawable central bank reserves, items 3.1 Coins and bank notes and 3.7 non-tradable assets eligible for central bank, where the carrying amount shall be reported

+In the memorandum items sections, market value shall be reported for items 5.1 and 5.2

-, 5.
-Only the blank white cells of the template in Annex XXII shall be completed.
+5. Only the blank white cells of the template in Annex XXII shall be completed.

 6 The section of the maturity ladder template entitled ‘Outflows and inflows’ shall cover future contractual cash flows from all on- and off- balance sheet items.
-Only outflows and inflows pursuant to contracts valid at the reporting date shall be reported Interest outflows and inflows from all on and off-balance sheet instruments other than guarantees shall be included in all relevant items of the ‘outflows’ and ‘inflows’ sections, in the corresponding time bucket where they fall due.
-Payments and receipts of interest that fall due after 5 years from the reporting reference date shall be excluded from the maturity ladder. i
+Only outflows and inflows pursuant to contracts valid at the reporting date shall be reported, without making a distinction between whether they are ordinary or extraordinary or whether they imply one or several transactions.
+Therefore, all cash flows arising from ‘forward starting’ transactions must be reported if they arise from contracts valid at the reporting date.
+Interest outflows and inflows from all on and off-balance sheet instruments other than guarantees shall be included in all relevant items of the ‘outflows’ and ‘inflows’ sections, in the corresponding time bucket where they fall due.
+Payments and receipts of interest that fall due after 5 years from the reporting reference date shall be excluded from the maturity ladder.
+With respect to interest-related flows arising from floating rate notes, the cash flows shall be approximated by taking into account the current market implied forward rates applicable on the reporting date where the amounts are not yet fixed.

 7. The section of the maturity ladder template entitled ‘Counterbalancing capacity’ shall represent the stock of unencumbered assets or other funding sources which are legally and practically available to the institution at the reporting date to cover potential contractual gaps.
+To the extent that the only obstacle to the availability of performing assets or inflows is their location in a third country where there are restrictions on the free transfer of liquidity to other countries, a similar treatment to that in Commission Delegated Regulation (EU) 2015/61, Articles 8(2) and 32(8), should apply.
+Therefore, such assets/inflows will be included in the (consolidated) maturity ladder only to the extent that they are used for or correspond to outflows in the third country or currency in question.
 Only outflows and inflows pursuant to contracts existing at the reporting date shall be reported.

 8. Cash outflows and inflows in the respective sections ‘outflows’ and ‘inflows’ shall be reported on a gross basis with a positive sign.
 Amounts due to be paid and received shall be reported respectively in the outflow and inflow sections.
+In this respect, even in case such flows were allowed to be treated on a net basis for the purpose of the calculation of the Liquidity Coverage Ratio, they shall not be netted for the purpose of this reporting.
+By derogation from the above, for the purpose of determining cash outflows and cash inflows stemming from non-FX-related derivative transactions, institutions should follow the specific instructions for completing the rows 360 (under ID 1.5) and 670 (under ID 2.4).